 For example, if posts with images of people in them outperform posts with landscapes, focus on more lifestyle photos with people.
 Likewise, if you notice article shares from certain websites get a lot of likes and comments, consider sharing more content from the same source in the future.

 Facebook ads should also be optimized based on analytics.
-Facebook Ads Manager makes it easy to track data and adjust your ads accordingly.
+If you have a landing page, you need to install Facebook Pixels to better track KPIs.
+This will be helpful for your remarketing ad campaigns as well.
+Additionally, Facebook Ads Manager makes it easy to track data and adjust your ads accordingly.
 Some important metrics to look at include cost per conversion, relevancy scores, and cost per click.

 You should also pay close attention to the difference between an ad’s reach and number of impressions.
 If the impressions become over three times the reach, it may be time to refresh your ads or expand your audience.